School Health Services - School Nurse Practice

 Sign up to receive information and updates on school health practices and services emailed free of charge to your inbox.

-Definition of School Nursing: a specialized practice of public health nursing, protects and promotes student health, facilitates normal development, and advances academic success.
+Definition of School Nursing: a specialized practice of nursing, protects and promotes student health, facilitates optimal development, and advances academic success.
 School nurses, grounded in ethical and evidence-based practice, are the leaders who bridge healthcare and education, provide care coordination, advocate for quality student-centered care, and collaborate to design systems that allow individuals and communities to develop their full potential.
 Approved by the NASN Board of Directors February 2017.

 Support for Texas school nurses is a major function of the DSHS School Health Program.

 School nursing involves the identification, prevention and intervention to remedy or modify students' health needs.
 Using clinical knowledge and judgment, the school nurse provides health care to students and staff, performs health screenings and coordinates referrals to the medical home or private healthcare provider.
 The school nurse serves as a liaison between school personnel, family, community and healthcare providers to advocate for health care and a healthy school environment (American Nurses Association & National Association of School Nurses [ANA & NASN], 2011).

 The Texas Education Agency defines a school nurse in 19 Texas Administrative Code (TAC) § 153.1022 (a) (1) (D) as “… an educator employed to provide full-time nursing and health care services and who meets all the requirements to practice as a registered nurse (RN) pursuant to the Nursing Practice Act and rules and regulations relating to professional nurse education, licensure, and practice and has been issued a license to practice professional nursing in Texas.”